Water Voles at Acer Ecology

 The severe population decline is largely due to the rapidly expanding number of American mink (Neovision vision) decimating the water vole population.
 Mink was commonly farmed for fur during the 20th century and the inevitable escapees have adapted well to life in the UK.
 They are now well established, despite efforts to control them.
 They predate on a wide range of native wildlife, including water voles.
 Water vole populations have also suffered due to pollution of watercourses, agricultural intensification and habitat loss.

-There are some good news stories however.
-For example, Water voles are getting extra help from conservation groups such as The Gwent Wildlife Trust who are using ‘mink rafts’ within nature reserves such as Magor Marsh.
+There are some good news stories: water voles are getting extra help from conservation groups such as The Gwent Wildlife Trust who are using ‘mink rafts’ within nature reserves such as Magor Marsh.
 Mink rafts are a means of both detecting and trapping the invasive mink in an attempt to control the numbers.
-There are also ambitions projects such as The Gwent Levels Water Vole Project which was set up to reintroduce water voles to the Gwent Levels after they disappeared entirely from the Levels in the early 2000s.
+There are also ambitious projects such as The Gwent Levels Water Vole Project which was set up to reintroduce water voles to the Gwent Levels after they disappeared entirely from the Levels in the early 2000s.

 Legislation and Protection